01 First, create a trust policy for the new IAM role. Make a new policy document called ec2-role-trust-policy.json and paste the following:

 aws ec2 associate-address

-15 Once you have verified that your new EC2 instance is working 100%, you should terminate the EC2 old instance to stop incurring charges for the resource.
-To terminate the EC2 old instance run terminate-instances command (OSX/Linux/UNIX) using the instance ID as identifier:
+15 (Optional) You can terminate the source EC2 instance in order to stop incurring charges for that resource.
+To shut down the instance, run terminate-instances command (OSX/Linux/UNIX) using the source instance ID as the identifier parameter:

 aws ec2 terminate-instances

-16 The command output should return the shutdown request metadata:
+16 The output should return the terminate-instances command request metadata:

 {